cyrildever/base62/ts/README.md

 ### Motivation

-I needed an efficient way to apply a Base-62 encoding/decoding algorithm working the same way in TypeScript/Javascript and in Golang environments.
+I needed an efficient way to apply a Base-62 encoding/decoding algorithm working the same way in TypeScript/Javascript, Python and Golang environments.

 ### Usage